equibles/stocks-wordpress/readme.txt

 Equibles Stocks allows to display stock quotes provided by Equibles on your Wordpress website using our shortcodes.

+== Description ==
+Equibles Stocks allows you to display stock quotes provided by Equibles on your Wordpress website.
+After installing the plugin you should register on [Equibles](https://www.equibles.com/) and get your API key for free.
+Once you have got your API key you should save it in the plugin options page (Options -> Equibles Stocks).
+After that the plugin setup is completed and you can start using the shortcodes provided by this plugin.

 === Examples ===

 ==== Displaying the daily closing price for a stock ====